ldv-klever/klever/docs/verifying_new_program.rst

 For this it is necessary to create directory :term:`$KLEVER_SRC`:file:`/presets/jobs/simpleos/modules` and put files :file:`job.json` and :file:`tasks.json` there.

-Currently :file:`job.json` looks as follows:
+:file:`job.json` may look as follows:

 .. code-block:: json